-The LMPs and reserve clearing prices in the location that the voltage reduction and/or manual load dump was initiated will be calculated consistent with all reserve products in that region being short until such emergency conditions are terminated as defined in PJM Manual 13: Capacity Emergency Operations.
+The LMPs and reserve clearing prices in the location that the voltage reduction and/or manual load dump was initiated are calculated consistent with all reserve products in that region being short until such emergency conditions are terminated as defined in PJM Manual 13: Emergency Operations.

-Shortage pricing will be terminated in a Reserve Zone or Reserve Sub-Zone when demand and reserve requirements can be fully satisfied with generation and demand resources and any Voltage Reduction Action and/or Manual Load Dump Action taken for that Reserve Zone or Reserve Sub-Zone has been terminated.
+Shortage pricing is terminated in a Reserve Zone or Reserve Sub-zone when demand and reserve requirements can be fully satisfied with generation and demand resources and any Voltage Reduction Action and/or Manual Load Dump Action taken for that Reserve Zone or Reserve Sub-zone is terminated as determined by the approved RT SCED solution used in the pricing interval.